 - 3 Tbsp. brown sugar or coconut sugar

 - 1 lime, juice and zest

 - 3 Tbsp. fish sauce (soy sauce can be substituted)

 - 1-2 Tbsp.
 Thai basil, chives or cilantro, for garnish

 - Roast your squash by heating oven to 375°F. Cut off both ends, then slice lengthwise and remove all seeds.
 Place face down on a lightly oiled baking tray.
 Cook until a fork easily punctures the skin, about 30-40 minutes.

 - Cool, then scoop the squash into a food processor or blender.
 Puree with stock until smooth.

 - Warm 1/2 tablespoon coconut oil in cast iron skillet.
 Sauté jalapeños, ginger, red pepper and mushrooms until they begin to soften.
 Remove from heat.

 - Combine pureed squash, sautéed vegetables, coconut milk and final three ingredients in a large pot.
 Heat on low and stir until the flavors combine and the soup cooks down to your desired consistency — around 20 minutes.

-- Top with Thai basil, chives or parsley, whichever suits.
+- Top with Thai basil, chives or cilantro, whichever suits.